lichenma/TicTacToe/StudyNotes.md

 }
 ```

-The UserDetialsServiceImpl, shows how the security service queries the player repository and determines
+The UserDetailsServiceImpl, shows how the security service queries the player repository and determines
 that a player profile exists.
+The UserDetailsService interface loads user-specific data and is employed
+throughout the framework as a user DAO.